semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 pip-compile -o requirements.txt
 ```

-You have successfully generated a `requirements.txt` file with direct and transitive dependencies that Semgrep Supply Chain parse for scanning.
+Now, you have successfully generated a `requirements.txt` file with direct and transitive dependencies that Semgrep Supply Chain can scan.

 #### Example of `requirements.txt` generated from `requirements.in`